bjanderson/bjanderson.github.io/content/Architecture/Services.md

 cssclasses:
 ---

-This article is still a work in progress...

 Services are the workhorse of your application code.
 You might also know them as the Controller part of the [Model-View-Controller](https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93controller) (MVC) architecture.

 If [[Models]] are the building blocks of your application, then services are the plumbing, the electrical wiring, the internet connection, and the HVAC.